Logo Voyage

 By plane

 Pristina International Airport Adem Jashari (PRN IATA) is 65 km away from Gjakova.
-There you can get a taxi or walk to the roundabout in Fushë Kosovë on the outskirt of Pristina and wait there for the Gjakova bus passing by from Pristina.
+From there you can get a taxi, or walk to the roundabout in Fushë Kosovë on the outskirt of Pristina and wait there for the Gjakova bus passing by from Pristina.

 By car

 From Pristina, Gjakova is 90 km away on a partly highway road.
+Note that as of 2026 this road is partially under construction requiring cautious driving.
+A longer but safer way might be to go through the M9 Ibrahim Rugova highway taking Gjakova exit.
 The road from Montenegro will take you first to Peja, Gjakova is another 36 km to the south.
 If you come from Albania, the easiest way is through the highway Durres - Kukes - Prizren, then taking the Gjakova exit with another 25 km on the Prizren-Gjakova regional road.

 Get around